pidemo/the-politics-project-lms/README.md

 - Responsive charts that maintain aspect ratio
 - Automatic data labels for pie charts (shows percentage or custom unit)
 - Custom legend position:
-  - For pie charts, the legend appears on the right
+  - For pie charts, the legend appears on the right and is vertically centered
   - For all other chart types, the legend appears at the bottom and is left-aligned
 - Show or hide the legend with a single attribute
 - Tooltip support showing percentage or custom unit values